-Do: This will vary from pupil to pupil, but will usually involve the implementation of resources or provisions which are additional to or different from those normally received.
+Do: This will vary from pupil to pupil but will usually involve the implementation of resources or provisions which are additional to or different from those normally received.
 It will be made clear who, what, when and how these provisions will be organised.

 Review: These review meetings will be held normally with the class teacher, SENCo and parent/guardian and any other relevant adults or professionals present.
 This meeting will help to determine next course of action following a discussion about levels of progress.
+It will also act as a clear line of communication between school and home, enabling parents to keep school up to date with any information which may be important linked to how their child is presenting at home.
+It is recognised that behaviours in school and at home can be very different.